Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Gf -crossed FSPT Phases

 \subsection{General \texorpdfstring{$G$}{genG} FSPT Phases}

 We now turn to general symmetry group $G$ to generate representatives of all FSPT phases.
 Our results rely on three key developments: (1) the efficient construction of the topological data for a particular $\mathbb{Z}_2^{\eff}\times G$ FSPT phase given the data of a bosonic SPT phase and a $\mathbb{Z}_2^{\eff}\times \mathbb{Z}_2$ FSPT phase; (2) a method of torsorially generating the data of all theories with the same symmetry action (and possibly distinct $\mathcal{G}^{\eff}$) given the data of any one theory in that classification; and (3) a systematization of the relabeling redundancy for FSPT phases.
-For (2), the data of the torsored theory is subject to a relative obstruction, which must vanish in order for the torsored $F$-symbols to satisfy the pentagon equation.
+For (2), the data of the theory obtained by applying the torsor functor is subject to a relative defectification obstruction, which must vanish in order for the new $F$-symbols to satisfy the pentagon equation.
 Using these developments, we are able to produce the basic data of all $\mathcal{G}^{\eff}$-crossed FSPT phases.
 The next section will describe the classification of $\mathcal{G}^{\eff}$-crossed FSPT phases into a group structure under stacking.